 𝘊𝘩𝘢𝘳𝘨𝘪𝘯𝘨 𝘔𝘺𝘵𝘩𝘴 - 𝘪𝘯 𝘸𝘰𝘳𝘥𝘴 𝘯𝘰𝘶𝘳𝘪𝘴𝘩𝘦𝘥

-During the finissage of Charging Myths on Sunday 4 June 2023, we look at deepseamining through storytelling at Framer Framed during Amsterdam Art Week 2023.
+During the finissage of Charging Myths, we looked at deepseamining through storytelling at Framer Framed during Amsterdam Art Week 2023.
 Within the context of the exhibition, following the trail of lithium, four artists use different methods to forge a deeper connection to natural materials, whose stories and traces are often unknown.

 A Seat for the Sea